Understanding Torque in Strength Training

 • Load: The dumbbell (or any external weight in your hand)

-At the very top of the curl (when your hand is directly above your elbow) and the bottom (when your hand is directly below your elbow), the torque on your bicep is minimal, exerting little to no force.
-However, that doesn't mean the stretched position isn't important—starting from a fully extended position increases the range of motion and places the biceps under a loaded stretch, which can benefit muscle growth.
+At the very top and very bottom of the curl, torque on the biceps is minimal, so they aren’t working nearly as hard.
+That’s why the middle feels like the toughest part.
+(However, that doesn't mean the stretched position isn't important, as starting from a fully extended position increases the range of motion and places the biceps under a loaded stretch, which can benefit muscle growth.)

 Example 2: The Squat